ibexa/documentation-developer/docs/guide/data_migration/add_data_migration_matcher.md

 To do this, first add a normalizer which handles the conversion between objects and the YAML format used for data migration.

+Matchers are instances of `FilteringCriterion`, so a custom normalizer needs to denormalize into an instance of `FilteringCriterion`.

 !!! tip "Normalizers"

     To learn more about normalizers, refer to [Symfony documentation]([[= symfony_doc =]]/components/serializer.html).